ppy/osu-wiki/wiki/Glossary/en.md

 Ouendan has three meanings:

 - In Japanese culture, a cheer squad which, similar to western cheerleaders, rallies a sports team on using drums, horns, banners and yells of encouragement.
-- The pair of Japanese DS games that _osu!_ was based on.
+- The pair of Japanese DS games that _osu!_ is based on.
   This term may sometimes be used to refer specifically to the first of these games.
 - A collective term for the playable characters in the aforementioned games, e.g. "The Ouendan".